Here are questions we get asked all the time:

 Also they generally don't have the time to hang out with people outside their faith.
 In addition to working for a living, Jehovah's Witnesses are required to attend five meetings a week, prepare for them, read all their literature, and go door to door preaching the good news.

 It is believed that friendship with non believers can lead to apostasy.
 In other words if a Jehovah's Witness associates with non believers their faith may be compromised.
-They may start to question what the Watchtower teaches.
+They may start to question what the organization teaches.
 They may be tempted to do things they believe are wrong.
 This may weaken their faith.

 That's one reason why they choose close friends within the organization instead of people who go to other churches.